ed-curran/TrustBox/README.md

 Each website used in the demo can be thought of as two parts

 1. The visual site - What you're familiar with, largely visual decoration for the demonstration,  hosts the backbone.
 2. The trust backbone - how the site can be identified, and make trust assertions about others.
-Largely hidden untill revealed by TrustSIght.
+Largely hidden untill revealed by TrustSight.

 Each site has a NextJS app handling part 1.